 All of our cuttings are tip cuttings from young, healthy growth on our mother plants which are grown in fertile, compost rich soil.
 We never use pesticides, herbicides, or synthetic fertilizers in our garden.
 Cuttings are wrapped in damp paper and a small plastic bag so that they will remain moist during transit.
 Starting a new tree collard plant can be easy but it takes a moment of daily attention until the plants have rooted.
 If you want to skip the step of rooting cuttings, you can buy plants that are already rooted.

 Detailed instructions for growing your tree collards will be included with your order.
 You can also find our videos on Youtube at Project Tree Collard.
 Most of our customers have had great success with rooting cuttings.
 However, we cannot guarantee your success.
-They come in bundles of 4 because they sometimes don’t all root.
+They are sold in bundles of 3 or 4 because they sometimes don’t all root.